-Covid-19: High street voucher scheme applications to open
+Covid-19: High street voucher scheme applications opens

 It can be used in any shop with a card machine but cannot be used online or for gambling or legal services like penalties.

-A phoneline service will open for anyone who does not have access to the internet on 11 October.
+A phone application service will open for anyone who does not have access to the internet on 11 October.

-The high street and town centres were already facing a tough time before the pandemic hit with the rise in online shopping but it is hoped the voucher scheme will encourage more people to come out, which could help with economic recovery.
+High streets and town centres were already facing a tough time before the pandemic hit with the rise in online shopping.

+It is hoped the voucher scheme will encourage more people to go out to shops, which could help the economic recovery.

-Linda McHenry, who owns a women's clothes shop in Ballymoney, County Antrim, said she hopes people will think of the card as a bonus.
+Linda McHenry, who owns a women's clothes shop in Ballymoney, County Antrim, said she hoped people would think of the card as a bonus.

-"Support your local independent shops.
-This is their dream, it's their livelihood," she said.
+"Support your local independent shops - this is their dream, it's their livelihood," she said.

 "Come out and experience again what it's like to physically shop for the day."

-It's finally here after almost a year.

-The high street voucher scheme was first announced last November when we were told it could mean a £200 voucher to spend in shops in January.
+It's finally here after almost a year - the high street voucher scheme was first suggested last November.

-But there wasn't enough cash for that so we were then told it would be more like £75 a person.

 Timing is key for this policy in order to make sure it has the maximum economic impact.